robsheldon/golem/README.md

 ## As An Exercise

 I discovered [mdsh](https://github.com/bashup/mdsh), which gracefully handled all the hard work of constructing a shell script from a markdown document.
-Next, I just needed a way to manage the documents and scripts, and then execute them remotely, along with a few other nice-to-haves.
+I just needed a way to manage the documents and scripts, and then execute them remotely, along with a few other nice-to-haves.
 I iteratively built Golem to do just that.
 It gave me an excuse to become very familiar with shellcheck and to clean up all of my documentation until I could run any of it on a remote system with a single command.

+## To refine my shell code

+I *like* shell scripts.
+I've been writing them since 2005 at leaat -- back when `/etc/init.d` ruled everything.
+And, I *like* documentation -- good documentation, anyway. `shellcheck` encouraged me to spend more time thinking about *idiomatic* shell programming: ensuring the details were all correct and consistent across the years of documentation and bits of shell code I had accumulated.

 # Status